All Episodes

 There's no opportunity or option or scenario in which society can skate away from unprovided for children without, you know, some fairly massive negative repercussions.

-I'm gonna adjust my chair height here so I can because otherwise I'm gonna get a fish bowling over like a turtle.
+I'm going to adjust my chair height here so I can, because otherwise I'm going to get a fish bowling over like a turtle.

 So that's just a basic fact.

-Women have children, and if those children are not provided for, uh society as a whole suffers.
+And if those children are not provided for, society as a whole suffers.

-Now they're gonna have trouble blaming their own mother, let's just say, because generally kids stay with the mother.
+Now, they're going to have trouble blaming their own mother, let's just say, because generally kids stay with the mother.

-They're gonna have trouble blaming their own mother for obvious reasons of you need your parents' good regard, and you also require the bond to remain with your caregiver for reasons of emotional survival and and the anxiety level.
+They're going to have trouble blaming their own mother for obvious reasons of you need your parents' good regard and you also require the bond to remain with your caregiver for reasons of emotional survival and the anxiety level.

-If you accept, let's say, that your mother is crazy and won't Help you and is making terrible decisions and so on, and you still have another, I don't know, ten to fifteen years under her care custody and control.
+If you accept, let's say, that your mother is crazy and won't help you and is making terrible decisions and so on, and you still have another, I don't know, 10 to 15 years under her care custody and control.

 Children's hearts, minds, souls, if we like, just can't handle that.